Set-OutlookSignatures/Set-OutlookSignatures/docs/Implementation approach.md

 This document provides an overview of the functional scope and administration of the recommended solution, support of the service provider during implementation and operation, as well as associated expenses.
 ### 1.5.1.
 Scope of functions
 #### 1.5.1.1.
 General description, licence model
-Set-OutlookSignatures (https://github.com/GruberMarkus/Set-OutlookSignatures) is a free open source product.
+<a href="https://github.com/GruberMarkus/Set-OutlookSignatures" target="_blank">Set-OutlookSignatures</a> is a free open source product.
 The product is used for the central administration and local distribution of textual signatures and out-of-office messages to clients.
 Outlook on Windows is supported as the target platform.

 By using the MIT licence, there are virtually no restrictions on the use or modification of the existing code, even for commercial use.